The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 In addition to the number of surgeries performed (as well as similar surgeries), we encourage you to ask how many years’ experience your surgeon has.

 You can also ask them to provide you with before and after photos from past patients.
 Please note that we do not share these images on our website out of respect for our past patients’ privacy, however we can provide these to you during your confidential consultation with a plastic surgeon.
+(Photos shown are only of patients who are happy for us to do so.)

 Part five: cost and rebates